Multi-photon entanglement and interferometry: Quantum communication

-The teleportation of two-qubit states was realized by teleporting the two photonic qubits individually.
+The teleportation of two-qubit states was realized by teleporting two photonic qubits individually.
 Thus, neither the two original qubits nor the teleported qubits have to be in the same place.
-Such a flexibility is desired in distributed quantum information processing such as quantum telecomputation (Grover, 1997) and quantum state sharing (Cleve \textit{et al}., 1999).
-Moreover, the way of teleporting each qubit of a composite system individually can be easily generalized to teleport an $N$-qubit composite system.
+Such a flexibility is desired in distributed quantum information processing such as quantum telecomputation and quantum state sharing.
+The method can be easily generalized to teleport a state of an $N$-qubit composite system.

-In the two-qubit teleportation experiment (Zhang \textit{et al}., 2006c), to have enough six-photon coincidence rate, various efforts (e.g., the high-intensity UV laser and better collection efficiency) were made to significantly improve the brightness and stability of the entangled photon sources.
-On average 10$^{5}$ photon pairs per second were observed from each EPR source.
-This is almost 5 times brighter than the source achieved in the five-photon experiment (Zhao \textit{et al}., 2004).
-As a result, in total 10 six-photon events per minute were registered.
-This is two orders of magnitude higher than any former photonic teleportation experiments could have achieved.